-"The cave was stifling;' she said in a low voice.
+"The cave was stifling." she said in a low voice.
 "I could not bear it..
 I had to come out for a breath of air."

-"I have t-:rsl watch;' Tanis said.
-He paused, then added, "You seem afraid your father might have tried to use [his dragon orb.
+"I have xxxxx watch," Tanis said.
+He paused, then added, "You seem afraid your father might have tried to use this dragon orb.
 Surely he would know its history.
-If I Remember what I knave of your people, he was a magic-user::
+If I remember what I know of your people, he was a magic-user."

-"He knew &,.,here the orb came from; Alhana said; her voice quivering before she could regain control.
-'The young, mage was right when he spoke of the Last Battles and the .destruction of the Tower=.
-But .he was wrang when he said the other three orbs were to :. -One was brought is Silvanesti by my father for safe-k.eFing:'
+"He knew where the orb came from."
+Alhana said; her voice quivering before she could regain control.
+"The young mage was right when he spoke of the Last Battles and the destruction of the Tower.
+But he was wrong when he said the other three orbs were to. -One was brought is Silvanesti by my father for safe-keeping."

-"What were :he Lost Battles?:' Tanis .asked. ':caning on the rocks next to Alhana,,
+"What were 'The Lost Battles?'
+Tanis asked. standing on the rocks next to Alhana."

-"Is no -Xe at all kept in Qualincsti?' she reformed,, regarding Tanis with scorn. -What barbarian you have become since mingling with humans!"
+"Is no xxxxx at all kept in Qualinesti?" she reformed, regarding Tanis with scorn.
+What barbarian you have become since mingling with humans!"

-"Say the fault is my own," Tanis. said, 'that I did not pay enough heed to the Loremaster"
+"Say the fault is my own," Tanis. said, "that I did not pay enough heed to the Loremaster"

-Alhana glanced at him, suspecting him. of being sarcastic.
+Alhana glanced at him, suspecting him of being sarcastic.

 Seeing his serious face and not particularly wanting him to leave her alone, she decided to answer his question.
-"As Istar rose during the Age of Might to greater and greater glories, the Kingpriest of Istar and his clerics became increasingly jealous of the magic-users" power.
-The clerics no longer saw the need for magic in the would, fearing it-of course-as something they could not control.
+"As Istar rose during the Age of Might to greater and greater glories, the Kingpriest of Istar and his clerics became increasingly jealous of the magic-users' power.
+The clerics no longer saw the need for magic in the world, fearing it-of course-as something they could not control.
 Magic-users themselves, although respected, were never widely trusted, even those wearing the white robes.
-It was a simple matter for the priests to stir the people against tire wizards.
+It was a simple matter for the priests to stir the people against the wizards.
 As times grew snore and more evil, the priests placed the blame upon the magic-users.
 The Towers of High Sorcery, where the magicians must pass their final, grueling tests, were where the powers of the mages rested.
 The Towers became natural targets.
-Mobs attacked them, and it was as your young friend said: for only the second time in their history, the Robes came together to defend their last bastions of strength:'
+Mobs attacked them, and it was as your young friend said: for only the second time in their history, the Robes came together to defend their last bastions of strength."